eSTAR Pilot program by Health Canada & US FDA

 The PTC Axeda agent and Axeda Desktop Server are cloud-based technologies that allow people to securely view and operate the same desktop through the Internet.
 The Axeda agent and its desktop server are owned by the computer software company PTC.

-The FDA alerts all medical device users and manufacturers about a cybersecurity vulnerability identified for the Axeda agent and Axeda Desktop Server.
 The agent and desktop server of Axeda are used in many medical devices across several medical device manufacturers, and all the versions of the Axeda agent and Axeda Desktop Server are affected.
-On the 8th of March, 2022, the Cybersecurity and Infrastructure Security Agency (CISA) published an advisory, ICSA-22-067-01, on these vulnerabilities.

 Any successful exploitation of this vulnerability could allow an unauthorized attacker to take complete control of the host operating system, resulting in full system access, remote code execution, reading or changing the configuration, system file access, accessing log information, and other denial condition.
-These vulnerabilities may result in changes to the functions of the medical device and impact the availability of the remote support functionality.

 As a result, PTC recommends that affected manufacturers: